CambriaSolutions/ADPQRFI-75001/README.md

 (j)

-We used Heroku as our production PaaS provider because it allows us to focus on development while conveniently configuring and managing infrastructure needs.
-It also minimizes effort without compromising control of and visibility into what's going on.
-It uses integrated deployments with TravisCI and our GitHub repository for continuous integration and monitoring. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/PaaS%20Platform.pdf)*
+We used Heroku as our production PaaS provider. *[[Our PaaS Platform]](https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/artifacts/PaaS%20Platform.pdf)*

 (k)